Why I Give: Rosemary Maloney ’72

 In 2001, Rosemary created the Michael John Maloney Johnson Nursing Scholarship, named after her beloved late son.

-The scholarship supports students in the Frances M. Maguire School of Nursing and Health Professions, students who are learning the skills, values, and ethical compass to become the next generation of compassionate, pragmatic, and gifted caregivers in the Mercy tradition.
+The scholarship supports students in the Frances M. Maguire College of Nursing and Health Professions, students who are learning the skills, values, and ethical compass to become the next generation of compassionate, pragmatic, and gifted caregivers in the Mercy tradition.

 Gwynedd Mercy Experience, Circa 1970